denten-books/plain-text/1-chapter.md

 the general shape of his solution.[^ln1-anticipate] He imagined a mechanism that solves a theoretical problem.
 His solution thus touched upon not just the theory of mathematics, but the nature of symbolic thought itself.
 His imagined machine was ultimately a generalized reader and writer.
-It had a sentience.
-His later work suggests that he meant it to define sentience beyond computation [@turing_computing_1950], but then, on the eve of another world war, Turing imagined a thing that could explore the limits of theory, and a theory that brought into being an entirely new class of things.
+His later work suggests that he meant it to define sentience more generally [@turing_computing_1950], but then, on the eve of World War II, Turing merely imagined a thing that could explore the limits of theory, and a theory that brought into being an entirely new class of things.
+When it became a thing, Turing's machine changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
+But as I will argue here, Turing's machine also changed humanity's relationship with symbolic thought.
+And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to the mechanisms of destruction.

-Turing's paper continues to be a source of considerable debate, misunderstanding, and controversy.[^ln1-haigh] Consider the following range of
+Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.
+Yet, it continues to be a source of debate, misunderstanding, and controversy exactly because it does not fit neatly into the history of mathematics.
+Consider the following attempts to describe the essence of Turing computation:
-observations:

-> "a notional computing machine for performing simple reading, writing, and
+> Turing machine, n.
+A notional computing machine for performing simple reading, writing, and
 > shifting operations in accordance with a prescribed set of rules, invoked in
-> theories of computability and automata" [_turing_2015].
+> theories of computability and automata [_turing_2015].

-> a criterion [...] that is shall be possible to to devise a computing machine,
+> a criterion [...] that it shall be possible to to devise a computing machine,
 > occupying a finite space, and with working parts of finite size [@church_review_1937, 42].